JetBrains/kotlin/js/ReadMe.md

 ## Testing the Kotlin/JS compiler

 The following Gradle tasks are responsible for testing the Kotlin/JS compiler:
-- `:js:js.tests:jsIrTest` — run JS tests against the IR backend, plus the same tests with dead code elimination (DCE) enabled.
+- `:js:js.tests:jsIrTest` — run JS tests with the K1 frontend and with ES5 as the target.
+- `:js:js.tests:jsIrES6Test` — run JS tests with the K1 frontend and ES6 as the target.
-- `:js:js.tests:jsTest` — run JS tests against the legacy backend, plus the same tests with DCE enabled.
+- `:js:js.tests:jsFirTest` — run JS tests with the K2 frontend and ES5 as the target.
-- `:js:js.tests:quickTest` — run JS tests against the legacy backend.
-No DCE.
+- `:js:js.tests:jsFirES6Test` — run JS tests with the K2 frontend and ES6 as the target.
-- `:js:js.tests:test` — run all JS tests, against both the legacy and the IR backends, plus the same tests with DCE enabled.
+- `:js:js.tests:test` — run all JS tests

 The JavaScript files generated from the test files are located in the following directories, divided by the translation mode:
 - `js/js.tests/build/out` — JS files generated with the `FULL` translation mode (all modules are compiled into one big JS file)